SagynyshBaitursinov/uniquora/README.md

 #### ToDo
   - Add rating/personal cabinet
   - Make students to be able to choose courses and search questions only by their courses
-  - Add pagination for answers?
+  - Searching for questions
+  - New avatar type has to be chosen
+  - No tests were written.
+Because YOLO!